vikrampawar/vikrampawar.github.io/_posts/2025-06-23-moving-to-claude-code-max-plan.md

 ---
-title: Moving to Claude Code Max Plan
+title: Moving to Claude Code Max Plan - Why I Made the Jump
-published: false
+published: true
-description:
+description: After nearly three weeks of careful usage on the Starter plan, I decided to upgrade to Claude Code Max.
+Here's why the 5x price increase made sense for me.
-tags: #claude-code #tools #productivity
+tags: #claude-code #tools #productivity #developer-tools
 layout: post
 categories: #tools #ai
-date: 2025-06-23 10:00:00 +0000
+date: 2025-06-23 08:00:00 +0000
 ---

-Today I've upgraded to Max plan.
+Today I upgraded to the Claude Code Max plan, and I wanted to share my reasoning behind this decision.

+## Life on the Starter Plan
-The basic starter plan has a 5 hour window after which it resets.

-I've only reached the limit less 5 times since I started using Claude Code on June 5th.
-And on every occasion I only had to wait for less than an hour or so before it reset.
-So didn't I feel the limitation.
+The basic Starter plan operates on 5-hour windows that reset after each period.
+Since starting with Claude Code on June 5th, I've hit this limit fewer than 5 times.
+Each time, I only had to wait less than an hour for the reset, so the limitation wasn't particularly painful.

-I was cautious in my usage and a few things helped me to stay within the limit and still be productive.
+However, staying within these limits required careful planning and deliberate constraints:

+### My Starter Plan Strategy

-I'd start early so I can have two sessions during the work day.
-If I hit the limit soon in the first session, I know I'll have another session later.
+1. **Strategic Timing**: I'd start early in the day to ensure I could have two sessions during work hours.
+If I hit the limit in the first session, I knew I'd have another window later.

-I use only Sonnet never tried Opus.

-I used only one terminal and reviewed the suggestions carefully when it suggested changes.
+2. **Model Selection**: I exclusively used Sonnet, never trying Opus to conserve usage.

+3. **Conservative Usage**:
+   - Used only one terminal at a time
+   - Carefully reviewed all suggested changes before implementing
-I only asked it to use multiple parallel agents when I was nearing the 5 hour window or when I was certain I won't get much time with Claude Code in the next 5 hour window.
+   - Only requested multiple parallel agents when nearing the 5-hour window or when I knew I wouldn't need Claude Code soon after

-I did not turn automatic edits on most of the time.
+   - Kept automatic edits disabled most of the time

-As I was learning to integrate Claude Code into my workflows, this slow pace helped to watch and learn about Claude Code.

-Yet I think  I was able to use it sufficiently well and make good progress on my development tasks.
+### The Silver Lining

+This measured pace actually helped me learn Claude Code more thoroughly.
+By watching and understanding each interaction, I developed a better sense of how to integrate it effectively into my workflows.
+Despite these constraints, I made significant progress on my development tasks.

+## Why Upgrade Now?

-Now I have a good sense of it, so want to try out more advanced features.
+Now that I have a solid understanding of Claude Code's capabilities, I'm ready to explore its more advanced features without constantly managing limitations:

-First I want to be able to use Opus without worrying about limits.
+1. **Opus Without Worry**: I want to use the more powerful Opus model when tasks require it, without fear of burning through my allocation.

-Then I want to try out using multiple agents to work on a single request and also have sessions in multiple terminals whenever it makes sense.
+2. **Parallel Workflows**: I'm eager to try multiple agents working on single requests and run sessions across multiple terminals when it makes sense.

-Even then I'd still be hesitating to go from £15 per month to £75 per month.
-The most expensive developer perk I enjoy now is the subscription I have to Oreilly Safari which is around £35.
-So this is a significant jump.
-The only reason I'm okay to do this is because of this single minded focus on Claude Code that I'm trying to cultivate as I mentioned in [post](2025-06-20-the-focus-experiment.markdown).

-I'll let you know if it was worth it in the future posts.
+3. **Reduced Cognitive Load**: No more timing my sessions or rationing features - I can focus purely on the work.

+## The Price Consideration

+The jump from £15 to £75 per month isn't trivial - it's a 5x increase.
+For context, my most expensive developer subscription until now has been O'Reilly Safari at around £35/month.

+What made this decision easier was my commitment to the [single-minded focus experiment](2025-06-20-the-focus-experiment.markdown) I mentioned in a previous post.
+When you're deliberately concentrating on mastering one tool, the investment becomes more justifiable.

+## Looking Ahead

+Will the Max plan be worth the significant price increase?
+Time will tell.
+I'll be sharing my experiences in future posts, including:

+- How my usage patterns change without limits
+- Whether Opus delivers noticeably better results for complex tasks
+- If parallel agents truly accelerate development
+- The actual ROI in terms of productivity gains

+Stay tuned for the verdict!